“Help Keep Home in the Family”

 A safe and healthy childhood for all children in kinship care.

-Foster Kinship empowers kinship caregivers through support, advocacy and case management and builds caregiver capacity to provide the safest, most stable and permanent placements for the children in their care.
+Foster Kinship empowers kinship caregivers and builds caregiver capacity to provide the safest, most stable and permanent placements for the children in their care.

 Foster Kinship believes that children deserve the best possible placement when their parents are unable to care for them, and most often that placement is with family members, “keeping home in the family”.
 When family is the best place for the child, Foster Kinship desires to support relatives by helping them explore options, navigate the numerous systems they will encounter, advocate for their child(ren), and work towards a shared vision of the child’s success.